justjohnd/workflow/README.md

 - Click on the Marketplace tab and select Wordpress.
 - Choose the number of droplets you wish, and name them.
 - If you already have an SSH key created, select it for use.
 Otherwise create a new SSH key.
 You will use this private key to set up your SSH portal (if it hasn't been set up already).
 Use puttyGen to generate a private key for SSH access.
+- Prior to creating droplets you can also opt to create a public key.
+Public key will allow access directly the your local machine's command line.
+See below for details
 - Create droplets
 2. If you want to connect a domain, make sure the DNS records point to the new droplet IP address.
 You should have A records for both my-site.com and www.my-site.com.
 3. Enter droplet IP address into other browser window, and confirm the IP address is live.
 (It give you a prompt to continue configuration in SSH.)